PokemonAutomation/About/HardwareBeginner.md

 <img src="https://raw.githubusercontent.com/PokemonAutomation/Microcontroller/master/Wiki/Hardware/images/leonardo.jpg" height="400">

+Ensure the Arduino Leonardo comes with headers (the black squares sticking out at the top and bottom of the board, with a holes in them, as seen in the image above).

 If it doesn't come with the cable, you will need it separately.
-It is a Micro-USB male to USB-A cable.
+You need a Micro-USB male to USB-A cable and it must support data-transfer (not just power delivery).

 **Switch Lite users will also need:**